arrwhidev/ecs-opengl-engine/README.md

 - Only tested on OSX.
 Everything should work on other platforms by specifying different platform bindings in `pom.xml`.
 - When running on OSX you need to run with the following VM property `-XstartOnFirstThread`.
 - Run `com.arrwhidev.opengl.game.Main.java`.
-- Left/Right arrows move the character.
 - Left mouse click will create a random quad at the cursor location.

 ## Resources